Why You Keep Getting Diarrhea On, and Off: Possible causes, Doctor Explains.

 Stress and anxiety can affect your digestive system in multiple ways.
 For example, anxiety is way more common in IBS sufferers than in the general population (reference).

-On and off diarrhea is often related to times of worry, anxiety, or stress.
+On-and-off diarrhea is often related to worry, anxiety, or stress.
 Attacks of intermittent diarrhea are symptoms of psychological dysfunction.

-If you are not sure about the relation, consult your Doctor or gastroenterologist.
+If you are unsure about the relation, consult your doctor or gastroenterologist.

 RELATED: Anxiety And IBS: In-depth Guide.